3D Cell Reference in Excel (Table of Contents)

 What is 3D Cell Reference in Excel?

 3D Reference in Excel allows users to choose the same cell from different and multiple worksheets.
-In order to use reference in excel, we can choose the same cell or range of cells from different sheets just by selecting the name of the worksheet.
-For example, we have 3 worksheets with different number values, and the name of the worksheets are First, Second and Third.
+To use reference in Excel, we can choose the same cell or range of cells from different sheets by selecting the worksheet’s name.
+For example, we have 3 worksheets with different number values, and the name of the worksheets are First Second, and Third.
 Now, if we want to sum the values of this worksheet without selecting the cell from there, we can use their names like FIRST: THIRD with the cell with want to add.
-If we want to sum the value of cell location A1, then we must use the range in the SUM function as FIRST: THIRD!A1.
+If we want to sum the value of cell location A1, we must use the range in the SUM function as FIRST: THIRD!A1.

 How to Use 3D Cell Reference in Excel?